marekbrzo/Recommender-ContentFiltering/README.md

 2. Create a demoable proof-of-concept of your recommendation engine.
 Be prepared to share and discuss your demo in a future interview.
 3. Write and share a brief description of how your solution works and what data science principles are involved.
 4. Write and share a brief description of how you could improve your solution if you had more time to work on it.
-Include a comment on how Affinity Analysis could be used to improve  your solution

 <br>
 <br>